 Yes, this Fund seeks to achieve the sustainable investment objective by tracking the performance of the Bloomberg MSCI Euro Green Bond SRI including Nuclear Power Index, its Benchmark Index, which seeks to select bonds classified as green bonds and applies the additional ESG exclusionary criteria in accordance with its methodology.

-How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?
+- Reference benchmarks are indexes to measure whether the financial product attains the sustainable investment objective. - How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?